alexirpan/alexirpan.github.io/projects.markdown

 A brief explanation of how this works can be found at the site's FAQ.

-Made this to have fun exploring the equivalency between DFAs and regular expressions.
+Made this to have fun exploring DFAs and regular expressions.

 -----------------------